COAL-Assignment/COAL-Assignment/README.md

 - 11 commands working in Task-1
 - All 15 commands working in Task-2
 - If command not working in Task-1, then click on simulate button and it will work in Task-2
+- Do not enter ax in mul,imul,div,idiv as constraint missing in task-1 but again it does work in Task-2

 ## Example use of all instructions
 1. MOV